 - Abraham Lincoln failed many times in politics before becoming President.

-- The Beetles were turned down by a recording contract from Decca Records.
+- The Beatles were turned down by a recording contract from Decca Records.

 - Steven Spielberg dropped out of high school and hung around movie studios shooting 8mm film.